-Ukestration is where contemporary songs are arranged into parts for a ukulele orchestra.
-The very essence of a ukestra is inclusion, so the parts need to cater for a wide range of abilities.
+Ukestration is where contemporary songs are arranged into parts for an ukulele orchestra.
+The very essence of a ukestra is inclusion, so the parts cater for a wide range of abilities.
+You will learn some really cool and fun riffs and licks that make the songs sound so much more!
+But our real aim is to leave you with new skills, techniques and knowledge, and a new sound that you and your audiences will enjoy for their diversity and musical skill.

 Where did Ukestration come from?